-The Senior Behaviour Manager work vertically across all year groups in the academy, providing strategic and operational support to SLT and Directors of Learning (DoLs).
-They will attend SLT and DoL meetings as required.
+The HLTA Behaviour Support will support the Assistant Principal - Behaviour and the pastoral team working vertically across all year groups in the academy, providing operational support to the Assistant Principal and Directors of Learning (DoLs).

-The post-holder will be responsible for setting a clear vision for behaviour inside and outside the academy, and model for staff exemplary practice in terms of managing challenging student behaviour.
-They will be expected to, alongside DoLs, monitor the behaviour and attitude to learning across all year groups, liaising with teachers and subject leaders and offering support and guidance where necessary.
-They will have delegated responsibility for key aspects of our behaviour policy, for example internal exclusions, detentions and alternative provision.
-They will be a key point of contact for parents, and should maintain positive, professional relations with all our parent community.
+The post-holder will be expected to, alongside DoLs, support the monitoring of students' behaviour and attitude to learning across all year groups, liaising with teachers and subject leaders and offering assistance where necessary.
+They will have delegated responsibility for some aspects of our behaviour policy, for example they will support the effective running of internal exclusions, on call and detention duties.
+They will be also act as a key point of contact for parents, and should maintain positive, professional relations with all our parent community.